Have you got a WordPress critical error, but no email has arrived with a login link?

 You can easily bypass the critical error by renaming the plugins folder using FTP.

-The process is essentially same as it would be through cPanel.
+The process is essentially the same as it would be through cPanel.

 Navigate to the wp_content folder and look for the plugins folder inside it.
 Right-click on the folder and rename it.